Oxsomi/core3/README.md

   - For everything that's platform dependent (excluding some exceptions for OxC3_types).
   - Helpers for default allocator to simplify OxC3_types functions that require allocators.
   - File manipulation (in working or app dir only) such as read, write, move, rename, delete, create, info, foreach, checking.
-  - Virtual file system; for accessing files included into the exe, apk, etc.
+  - Virtual file system; for accessing files included into the exe, apk, etc. Which are built through CMake.
   - Input devices: multiple mice and keyboards (all accessible individually).
   - Lock and Thread for multi threading purposes.
   - Log for colored and proper cross platform logging.